eiko-y/Deployment_implementation_UPDRS_predict/README.md

 ECR (Elastic Container Registry): Hosts the Docker image containing the FastAPI application and dependencies, enabling easy and repeatable deployment to SageMaker.

 SageMaker Endpoint: A fully managed HTTPS endpoint hosting the model for real-time inference.
-The endpoint name is updrs-endpoint-v5, configured to auto-scale based on request load.
+The endpoint name is fastapi-updrs-endpoint, configured to auto-scale based on request load.

 ## Usage
 Running Locally